 How To Store Protein Cupcakes

-If not frosted, these cupcakes can be stored at room temperature or in the fridge in an airtight container.
+If not frosted, these cupcakes can be stored at room temperature for up to 3 days or in the fridge for 5-7 days in an airtight container.

-Know that in the fridge they will become much more firm as gluten-free flour and collagen powder tend to harden a bit when stored.
+Know that in the fridge, they will become much firmer as gluten-free flour and collagen powder tend to harden a bit when stored.
+To enjoy them from the fridge, let them come to room temperature before eating or icing them.
+Personally, I would reheat them if at all possible.

 You can store these cupcakes on the counter in a sealed container for 1-3 days or in the fridge in a container for 3-5 days.
 They do become a bit crunchier in the fridge and are best eaten at room temperature.